Diplomatic & Official Visas for Djibouti

 Applicants must submit the following documents:

-• Official Passport: Valid for at least six months beyond entry.
+• Official Passport: Valid for at least 6 months beyond the entry date.

 • Visa Application Form: A completed and signed Djibouti visa application form.

-• Official Invitation Letter: From the Djiboutian authorities or an international organization.
+• Official Invitation Letter: From the Djiboutian authorities or an international organisation.

 • Note Verbale (Diplomatic Note): Issued by the applicant’s Ministry of Foreign Affairs or Embassy.

-• Recent Passport-Sized Photos: Two colored photos with a white background.
+• Recent Passport-Sized Photos: 2 coloured photos with a white background.

 • Flight Itinerary: Proof of entry and exit dates.